RickStrahl/Westwind.Scripting/README.md

 * Expression Evaluation
 * In-memory class compilation and loading

-For all these tasks there are a number of common operations that involve setting up the compilation environment which involves adding dependencies: Assemblies and Namespaces that are required to compile the code.

 > #### Important: Large Roslyn Dependencies
-> If you choose to use this library, please realize that you will pull in a very large dependency on the `Microsoft.CodeAnalysis` Roslyn libraries which account for  10+mb of runtime files that have to be distributed with your application.
+> If you choose to use this library, please realize that you will pull in a very large dependency on the `Microsoft.CodeAnalysis` Roslyn libraries which accounts for 10+mb of runtime files that have to be distributed with your application.

 ### Setting up for Compilation: CSharpScriptExecution
 Compiling code is easy - setting up for compilation and ensuring that all your dependencies are available is a little more complicated and also depends on whether you're using full .NET Framework or .NET Core or .NET Standard.